Back to TOC

-Is "vermi tea" created by putting some worms in a bag and letting them steep in hot water for a few minutes?
+Is "worm tea" created by putting some worm castings in a bag and letting them steep in water for a few minutes?
 Or is it simply collecting the liquid run-off from the bottom of a compost bin?
 Well, if you answered, "Yes" to either of these, then you're absolutely wrong!

-Many people think that the tea-like liquid that's at the bottom of the bin is vermi tea.
+Many people think that the tea-like liquid that's located at the bottom of the worm bin is vermi tea.

 This is actually called leachate (leech-ate).
 Worm tea is made from a combination of highly oxygenated water and worm castings.
 Not the smelly run-off at the bottom of the bin.

-The leachate itself is not as nutritious as some may think. it's actually highly acidic, anaerobic (lack of oxygen), and lacking in the beneficial microbes and nutrients that plants depend on.
-As a matter of fact, it contains the bad microbes that can thrive and multiply in an anaerobic environment.
+The leachate itself is not as nutritious as some may think.
+It could actually be highly acidic, anaerobic (lack of oxygen), and lacking in the beneficial microbes and nutrients that plants depend on.
+As a matter of fact, it also contains the unbeneficial microbes that can thrive and multiply in an anaerobic environment such as leachate.